RoamGuru Roam Guru

 • Admission: €15 (includes Royal Armory and Shroud Chapel)

 The official residence of the Savoys from 1645 to 1865, this palace demonstrates the dynasty's evolution from regional dukes to European royalty.
 The façade is relatively modest, but the interiors explode with Baroque opulence—gilded stucco, Flemish tapestries, and crystal chandeliers that weigh hundreds of kilograms.
+Don't miss the Scala delle Forbici (Scissors Staircase), an architectural marvel by Filippo Juvarra that seems to float without visible support.
+The Shroud Chapel (Cappella della Sacra Sindone), designed by Guarino Guarini, is a masterpiece of Baroque architecture—though the Shroud itself is rarely displayed.

 The Royal Armory houses one of Europe's finest collections of arms and armor, including weapons that belonged to Napoleon and exotic pieces from the Ottoman Empire and Japan.
+The collection is arranged chronologically, and the curators have done an exceptional job of contextualizing each piece with the historical conflicts that shaped the kingdom.

 Palazzo Madama